kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ## 'WORKDIR' - setting the current directory
 It is normal to operate on a number of folders in the docker image.
-E.g. we may separate the app/ from the data/ which natually are two folders.
+Often we separate the app/ from the data/ using two folders.
 In order to change the current folder, we use `WORKDIR path`.
 If the path does not exist, it is created.

 ## Persist data inside